-Established in 1981, New Justice Conflict Resolution Services is an organization dedicated to the constructive resolution of interpersonal and small group conflicts.
-The agency seeks to accomplish this mission through the design and delivery of intervention and prevention programming in three Central New York Counties- Onondaga, Oswego and Cortland.
+Established in 1981, New Justice Conflict Resolution Services is dedicated to the constructive resolution of interpersonal and small group conflicts.
+The agency seeks to accomplish this mission through the design and delivery of intervention and prevention programming in three Central New York counties -- Onondaga, Oswego and Cortland.

-Through its' alternative dispute resolution intervention services, New Justice offers mediation, arbitration, and process facilitation as avenues of dispute settlement.
-Due to its contracts with the NYS Unified Court System, New Justice is empowered to intervene in an extensive array of situations and conflicts in any of the region’s Civil, Criminal, and Family Courts.
-New Justice provides a state certified mediation skills training program to its paid and volunteer staff under the auspices of the NYS Community Dispute Resolution Centers Program.
+New Justice Services offers mediation, arbitration, and process facilitation services as avenues of dispute settlement.
+Due to its contracts with the NYS Unified Court System, New Justice Services is empowered to intervene in an extensive array of situations and conflicts in the region’s civil, criminal, and family courts.
+New Justice Services provides a state certified mediation skills training program to its paid and volunteer staff under the auspices of the NYS Community Dispute Resolution Centers Program.

-Through its prevention services, New Justice provides a wide range of educational and training programs for youth and adults.
-These programs have included character educational programs, inter-personal, and pro-social programs for students and staff of all grade levels, in-school mediation training as well as school safety and comprehensive conflict resolution school programming and parenting workshops.
-New Justice currently provides social-emotional learning to at-risk youth through the Pupil Services Programming of the Syracuse City School District.
-New Justice provides a "Life Coach" to the students at the Sidney Johnson Center to help them manage their relationships with the staff, other students and family members.
-Since 2014, the agency has been conducting Impartial Student Hearings for the Syracuse City School District.
+Through its prevention services, New Justice Services provides a wide range of educational and training programs for youth and adults.
+These programs have included character education, interpersonal and pro-social programs for staff and students at all grade levels, in-school mediation training, school safety and comprehensive conflict resolution school programming, and parenting workshops.
+New Justice Services currently provides social-emotional learning to at-risk youth through the Office of Student Support Services in the Syracuse City School District.
+New Justice Services provides a "Life Coach" to students at the Sidney Johnson Center to help them manage their relationships with staff, other students and family members.
+Since 2014, the agency has conducted impartial student disciplinary hearings for the Syracuse City School District.

-New Justice has provided pro-social skills to at-risk youth in collaboration with the Onondaga County Probation Department for 20 years.
-Currently the agency operates Project RESTORE, a program for 17 to 24 year old males under Youthful Offender Supervision who are at risk of gang-like behaviors.
+New Justice Services has provided pro-social skills to at-risk youth in collaboration with the Onondaga County Probation Department for 20 years.
+Currently, the agency operates Project RESTORE, a program for 17 to 24 year old males under Youthful Offender Supervision who are at risk of gang-like behaviors.

-New Justice currently has a staff of ten and an annual operating budget of $638,587 for 2017.
+In 2017, New Justice Services has ten staff members and an annual operating budget of $638,587.